 The NCAA never sanctioned Ohio State for any of those allegations.
 Clarett didn't respond when investigators tried to contact him after the ESPN story, so they weren't able to proceed.
 Like the Youngstown State whistle-blower years earlier, Clarett was dismissed as disgruntled.

 Now NCAA investigators and Ohio State are both looking into the use of cars by several current Buckeyes, including Pryor, who, a source close to one of the investigations told SI, might have driven as many as eight cars in his three years in Columbus.
 (Ohio State declined to make Pryor available for comment.)
 Former Buckeyes basketball player Mark Titus posted on his blog on May 24 that it was common knowledge among students that football players were driving cars too pricey for their means.
 "You'd have to be blind to not notice it," he wrote.
-Former wide receiver Ray Small confirmed last week to
+Former wide receiver Ray Small confirmed last week to The Lantern, the Ohio State student newspaper, that he got a "deal" on a car from a Columbus dealer, but he did not provide the terms.

 "As fans we always write off what goes on behind the scenes," says Webster.
 "We say it is no big deal because we so enjoy watching these fellas play.
 But maybe we need to pay more attention to what is going on behind the curtain."